West Germany’s Economic Miracle -Wirtschaftswunder

 The people of Germany found JOY again.

-People could work hard, and be rewarded for their efforts.
+People could work hard and be rewarded for their efforts.
 And in the new economy, rewards were more than just food on the table.
-Across Germany store windows caught the eye with colorful modern goods.
-For the first time in years there was disposable income, and products like cars, ovens, and washing machines to spend it on.
-This new consumerism created demands for more products and services, leading to new innovations… and advertising (fun fact, the first TV commercial was for Persil laundry detergent).
+Across Germany, store windows caught the eye with colorful modern goods.
+For the first time in years, there was disposable income, and products like cars, ovens, and washing machines were available to spend it on.
+This new consumerism created demands for more products and services, leading to new innovations and advertising.
+(Fun fact: the first TV commercial was for Persil laundry detergent.)
 By 1959, 3 million new housing units had been built.

-By the 1960s the pace of the economic growth slowed… mainly because it just couldn’t KEEP growing so fast!
+By the 1960s, the pace of economic growth had slowed, mainly because it could no longer sustain such a rapid rate of growth.
 Today, Germany still holds steady as the 4th largest economy in the world.

-The memories of that miracle, the time when West Germany went from grey to Technicolor still remain.
+The memories of that miracle, the time when West Germany went from grey to Technicolor, remain.

 Wirtschaftswunder by Klaus Honnef, photos by Frank Darchinger

-A few years ago I found the book Wirtschaftswunder in a Bamberg bookshop (the one by the Rathaus bridge).
-The cover image of kids at a gum/cigarette machine on the wall grabbed me.
+A few years ago, I found the book “Wirtschaftswunder” in a Bamberg bookshop (located by the Rathaus bridge).
+The cover image of kids at a gum and cigarette machine on the wall caught my attention.
 Flipping through the pages and pages of Darchinger’s photos feels a bit like looking through old family photo albums.
-There are images of people working, children in Kindergarten, families enjoying a meal… or a family trip.
-Cars, new inventions, factories, and even old Imbiß’s.
+There are images of people working, children in Kindergarten, families enjoying a meal, or a family trip: cars, new inventions, factories, and even old Imbiß’s.
 The book is a time machine.
-And a bit like the Wirtschaftswunder itself… the photos go from black and white to color.
+And like the Wirtschaftswunder itself, the photos go from black and white to color.

 References